 Given the nonexistent price, there isn’t a whole lot to Tubi when it comes to features.
 If you want to watch something aimed at mature audiences, you’ll need to register for an account — and that’s where the tools come in.
 Doing so will allow you to continue watching where you left off (on any device), create a queue, and receive recommendations based on your viewing habits.

 You get something for nothing in this world; if you want to watch a show for free, you’re going to need to put up with an ad or two, both before and during the show.
-But that’s not such a bad thing — the commercials are bearable, with one running for about 20 seconds before an hour-long show and then for around 40 seconds halfway through.
+The ads aren’t as intrusive as you might think.
+You’ll typically watch a 20-second ad before your show starts and then sit through a 40-second commercial about halfway through.

 The only real downside is the content.
-Because Tubi relies on advertising to keep the content rolling in, it can only afford to license older material.
+Since Tubi only makes money from advertising, it has little money to spend on content, so it licenses more affordable older material.
 Let’s not look this gift horse in the mouth, though: Tubi is free, and for that reason alone, it’s worth sifting through the catalog in the hopes of striking gold at least once.
 After all, if you find at least one thing you like, it was time well spent.

-To be clear: We wouldn’t recommend ditching your Comcast subscription for Tubi if you’re cutting the cord without supplementing it with Amazon Prime, HBO Now, or Netflix (or all three).
+In summary, we don’t think it’s worth having Tubi as your only streaming service.
+If you’re cutting the cord, don’t end your Comcast service unless you’re adding Amazon Prime, HBO Now, or Netflix (or all three).
 Heck, while you’re at it, we’d also recommend throwing a live TV streaming service of some description — Hulu Plus Live TV, for example — into the mix.
 Just don’t double-down on Tubi.

 - How does Hulu work?
 Pricing, plans, channels, and how to get it